umirtech/ffmpegAndroid/readme.md

 # Compile FFMPEG shared (.so) or static (.a) files for android

+## For Sep By Step tutorial Read this Article (https://yourwebsite.com)

 ## How to add it to Your Android Studio Project -: